Augusta University: Other

 Augusta University has three satellite campuses for medical student clinical study, in Albany, Rome, and Savannah.

+Rankings

+In 2024, U.S. News & World Report ranked Augusta University tied for No.296 out of 436 National Universities, tied for No.161 out of 225 in Top Public Schools, tied for No.114 out of 686 in Nursing, and tied for No.252 out of 433 in Top Performers on Social Mobility.

+Undergraduate admissions

+In 2024, Augusta University accepted 85.5% of undergraduate applicants.
+Augusta University did not report high school GPA data for its accepted students.
+Standardized test scores reported were an average 1120 SAT score (78% of applicants submitting), or an average 22 ACT score (25% submitting).

 Partnerships

 UGA–MCG medical partnership

 The College of Nursing has a satellite campus in Athens.
 AU's Medical College of Georgia (MCG) operates a partnership with the University of Georgia on the University of Georgia's new Health Sciences Campus, also in Athens.

 In 2010, MCG partnered with the University of Georgia (UGA) to create the UGA-MCG Medical Partnership.
 The Medical Partnership combines the experience of one of the nation's first medical schools with the resources of one of the nation's most comprehensive leading nationally ranked research universities.
 The result is an education that allows medical students to reach their full potential in a unique and stimulating learning environment.

 To accommodate its new Health Sciences Campus, in 2011 the University of Georgia acquired the 58-acre former U.S. Navy Supply Corps School which had extensive landscaped green spaces, more than 400 trees, and several historic buildings located on the hospital and medical office corridor of Prince Avenue near downtown Athens.
 After renovations and additions, in July 2012, the UGA-MCG Medical Partnership moved to the new University of Georgia Health Sciences Campus.